netspective-studios/PgDCP/README.md

   expressed using
   [Postgraphile Schema Design](https://www.graphile.org/postgraphile/postgresql-schema-design/).

+[Cut Out the Middle Tier: Generating JSON Directly from Postgres](https://blog.crunchydata.com/blog/generating-json-directly-from-postgres) is a good HN discussion about the benefits and pitfalls of the PgDCP approach.

 ## Information Assurance and Security _in the Database_

 PgDCP requires _database-first_ security, which means PostgreSQL schemas, users,